 - For severe cases of tear duct and/or surrounding skin infection, oral antibiotics may be prescribed by your veterinarian.

 There are over the counter products for this problem and the tear staining (hair discoloration) that can result from excessive tearing.
-The most commonly mentioned is a product called Angel EyesTM.
-This product contains an antibiotic, tylosin tartrate, and is not recommended for long term use as this may create bacterial resistance.
+These products contain an antibiotic, tylosin tartrate, and is not recommended for long term use as this may create bacterial resistance.

 Products that bleach the tear-stained hair are also not recommended due to the potential harm to the eyes.